sbiickert/AdventOfCode2023/README.md

 It's been commented on in Reddit, but this year's difficulty curve is very erratic and unpredictable.
 Days 1, 3 and 5 were tough, and I had to resort to my MacBook on Day 5.
 The second part of the challenge has a smart solution (I'm sure of it) but it also could be brute-forced.
 On the Mac, I could use [GCD](https://en.wikipedia.org/wiki/Grand_Central_Dispatch) and a release compile to accelerate the task.
 It was fun to watch all 10 cores on my M2 Pro light up.
 And yet today, they gave you the algorithm in the puzzle description. ¯\_(ツ)_/¯

 I haven't done much "re-coding" in alternate languages.
 With the travel and early difficulty, it's only been the last couple of days that I've finished early.

+## Running into Issues

+One way to see how the iPad journey is going is to look at what days I've added my solution to the Xcode project.
+As things have gotten more difficult, I've had to fall back on the pro developer tools.
+- Having access to a debugger.
+Print statements work to a point, but stepping through code can give insight when things go wrong.
+- Having access to a profiler.
+Even Perl has NYTProf.
+Understanding where performance problems lie doesn't usually make the difference between success and failure in AoC, but it can make the difference between fast and poky.
+- Quick build-run loop.
+One of the big frustrations of Swift Playgrounds to build an app is the time it takes to run and test, especially if you want to see console output.
+Too many clicks and a tiny tap target.
+In Xcode it's Command-R and done.

+That having been said, all days except 5 part 2 run on the iPad.